JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

 ## Prerequisites

 ### Java Development Kit 12
-Since 2019-10-12, a working Java 12 installation is required.
+A working Java 12 installation is required.
 In the command line (terminal in Linux, cmd in Windows) run `javac -version` and make sure that the reported version is Java 12 (e.g `javac 12.0.1`).
 If `javac` is not found or a wrong version is reported, check your PATH environment variable, your JAVA_HOME environment variable or install the most recent JDK.

 ### git
 It is strongly recommend that you have git installed: [official installation instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).